MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 ## What it does

 - Opens a chat panel inside any Google Sheet (no external tools or browser extensions needed)
-- You tell it what you want in plain language — it figures out the steps and does the work
+- You tell it what you want in plain language and it figures out the steps and does the work
 - You choose which sheets it is allowed to read and edit; it cannot touch anything outside that selection
 - It can create new sheets (for summaries, dashboards, reports) and immediately write to them
 - If it writes a formula that produces an error, it automatically detects the problem and fixes it without you having to ask